-“This is NOT how it ends for you…” It’s a fairly poignant moment partway through Sonic Boom: Rise of Lyric when the Wii U exclusive breaks the fourth wall, seemingly promising those that have endured the monotonous opening hours that SEGA’s intrepid blue blur can recover from such a tragic outing.
+“This is NOT how it ends for you…” It’s a fairly poignant moment partway through Sonic Boom: Rise of Lyric when the Wii U exclusive breaks the fourth wall, seemingly promising those who have endured the monotonous opening hours that SEGA’s intrepid blue blur can recover from such a tragic outing.

-It’s an inevitable shame, considering Sonic Team have tirelessly worked toward allowing the iconic hedgehog to don his red sneakers and dash off in a more exciting direction after some regrettable missteps.
+It’s an inevitable shame, considering Sonic Team has tirelessly worked toward allowing the iconic hedgehog to don his red sneakers and dash off in a more exciting direction after some regrettable missteps.
 Sonic Colours and Sonic Lost World showed promise, with the celebratory Sonic Generations still lauded as nearing what loyal fans have been clamouring for since the spiky hero’s uneasy shift into 3D.

-With Sonic Boom, SEGA set their sights on transmedia storytelling to carry the adventure across TV, comics, toys and video games.
-With such lofty goals, Sonic Team left Sonic Boom: Rise of Lyric‘s development to western studio Big Red Button Entertainment who outline their mission as “creating great character action games.”
+With Sonic Boom, SEGA set its sights on transmedia storytelling to carry the adventure across TV, comics, toys and video games.
+With such lofty goals, Sonic Team left Sonic Boom: Rise of Lyric’s development to western studio Big Red Button Entertainment who outline their mission as “creating great character action games.”
 It was an exciting move, but even the combined efforts of Naughty Dog, Heavy Iron and High Impact Games veterans can stumble under such pressure – the end result being impressively awful.

 We join Sonic and pals during another run-in with Dr. Eggman, when, after stumbling into nearby ruins, they accidentally awaken Lyric.
 With the ancient serpentine villain threatening to dominate the world with his robotic army, it’s down to you to recover the crystals that he requires in order to stop his wicked plan.
 It’s as nonsensical as Sonic plots get, hindered by jarring dialogue that only ever lets Eggman’s witty remarks allow you to occasionally raise a wry smile.